Aoriseth/Python-Dataset-Helpers/README.md

 ### sampleFile.py
-Will sample every Nth line of a file
+Samples every Nth line of a file

 ### listToSqlStatements.py
-Will paste specified text before and after a list of lines.
+Pastes specified text before and after a list of lines.
-Will add commit statements every 100 lines.
+Adds commit statements every 100 lines.

 ### removeListFromList.py
-Will try to remove every line specified in a file from another file.
+Removes every line specified in a file from another file.

+### combineFilesInFolder.py
+Combine all files with a given extension to a single file.
+Option to keep only the header of the first file. (useful for csv files)

+### semicolonToCommaSeperated.py
+Replaces all commas with a dot '.'
+Replaces all semicolons with a comma ','